Beaconstac/Android-SDK/README.md

 Beaconstac.getInstance().setLatchLatency(LATCH_LATENCY);
 ```

+## Handling background events

 __12. Subscribe for background updates__

-Subscribe for updates when a Beaconstac beacon if found nearby.
+Subscribe for updates when a Beaconstac beacon is found nearby.
 Sends a callback to the registered receiver.
 ```java
 Beaconstac.getInstance().subscribeForBackgroundUpdates(RECEIVER_EXTENDING_BROADCAST_RECEIVER);
 ```

+Once a callback is received by the receiver you can start scanning for beacons using the Beaconstac SDK and once done you should stop the scan.
+Please refer the example receiver [here](https://github.com/Beaconstac/Android-SDK/blob/master/examples/BeaconstacExample/app/src/main/java/com/mobstac/beaconstacdemo/NearbyBeaconBroadcastReceiver.java).

+*__Note: Stopping the scan is required and should be a mandatory step as if not stopped the Beaconstac SDK will not stop the scan and will keep on scanning indefinitely.
+This will result in high power consumption and will keep on showing a persistent notification on devices running on Android 8 and above.__*

 __13. Unsubscribe from background updates__